mulab-mir/music-language-tutorial/book/lm/framework.md

 ![fill-in-the-blanks](img/fill-in-the-blanks.png)

-Specifically, in masked language models like BERT, the inputs are the sequence of tokens representing the sentence, shown below in the bottom row with masks applied on the segment of tokens that the model is predicting, like the gray squares here, and the output of the model is all the tokens in the masked segment, shown in red in the top row.
+Specifically, in masked language models like BERT, the inputs are the sequence of tokens representing the sentence, shown below in the bottom row with masks applied on the segment of tokens that the model is predicting, as the gray squares, and the output of the model is all of the tokens in the masked segment, shown in red in the top row.

 ![BERT](img/bert.png)

 A BERT model trained this way can be used not only for filling in the blanks, but also for transferring the knowledge to solve many other tasks, as we’ll see in the next section.

-BERT and similar models like RoBERTa have been tremendously successful at the time when it came out, and it’s been used for improving Google search, for example.
-But at this point we are all aware that the other kind of language models are vastly more influential.
+BERT and similar models like RoBERTa have been tremendously successful at the time when they were released, but more recently, the next kind of language models have become vastly more influential.

 ##### Autoregressive Language Models